SapphireLab/Sapphire-TTS-Collection/Surveys/2024.10.01_Recent_Advances_in_Speech_Language_Models__A_Survey/Sec.03.Components.md

 respectively.

 In these loss functions, $x$ represents the ground truth audio and $ms$ represents its mel-spectrogram.
-Second, most GAN-based vocoders synthesize speech waveform from mel-spectrograms, so \textbf{mel-spectrogram loss} is proposed to align the mel-spectrogram synthesized by the generator and the mel-spectrogram transformed from the ground-truth waveform, in order to improve the fidelity of the generated speech.
+Second, most GAN-based vocoders synthesize speech waveform from mel-spectrograms, so **mel-spectrogram loss** is proposed to align the mel-spectrogram synthesized by the generator and the mel-spectrogram transformed from the ground-truth waveform, in order to improve the fidelity of the generated speech.
 Mel-spectrogram loss ($\mathcal{L}_{\text{Mel}}(G)$) works by minimizing the L1 distance between the two versions of mel-spectrograms mentioned above.
 Its formula is shown below: